MicrosoftDocs/win32/desktop-src/uxguide/vis-layout.md

 ![list with four columns of labels left of controls ](images/vis-layout-image34.png)

 This style works well.
-However, there are two columns but visually it looks like there are four—making the data appear more complex.
+However, there are two columns but visually it looks like there are four making the data appear more complex.

 Best used when: